Kraken vs Binance: Comparing Two Giant Crypto Exchanges (2021)

 The main site, suspiciously, doesn’t offer official information about its licensing status.
 Recently, it seems that they’ve been working hard to comply with the regulatory bodies of the planet.
 Their worldwide operation keeps growing and growing.

-Why did a lot of BitMEX users went to Kraken and Binance after BitMEX legal woes?
+Why did a lot of BitMEX users go to kraken and binance after BitMEX’s legal woes?

 Until not too long ago, BitMEX was the leading crypto derivatives exchange.
 In October 2020, the U.S. Commodity Futures Trading Commission (CFTC) brought charges against them and all hell broke loose.
 They were charged with violating the Bank Secrecy Act and failing to implement proper KYC procedures.